Sport in Kenya: Cricket

 Cricket is another popular and the most successful team sport.
 Kenya has competed in the Cricket World Cup since 1996.
 They upset some of the world's best teams and reached semi-finals of the 2003 tournament.
 They also won the inaugural World Cricket League Division 1 hosted in Nairobi and participated in the World T20.
 As of January 2018, their captain is Rakep Patel.

 Field Hockey

 Field hockey is also played in Kenya.
 The Kenya men's national field hockey team had its best Hockey World Cup result in 1971, when it finished fourth.

 Roshan Ali, former goalkeeper of Kenya field hockey team.

 The team also participated in the Summer Olympics seven times, finishing 6th in 1964.

 The home venue of the team is the City Park Hockey Stadium in Nairobi.
 The hockey sport in Kenya is overseen by the Kenya Hockey Union (KHU).

 Lacrosse

-As of April 2021, Kenya has been one of four African members of the rapidly growing international federation for lacrosse.
+As of April 2021, Kenya is one of four African members of the rapidly growing International Federation of Lacrosse.

 For the first time, Kenya will feature a national team at the 2022 Under-19 World Lacrosse Championships.